MarkCodering/cortex-cli/README.md

 ### Option 1: OAuth login (Using your Google Account)

-**✨ Best for:** Individual developers as well as anyone who has a Gemini Code Assist License. (see [quota limits and terms of service](https://cloud.google.com/gemini/docs/quotas) for details)
+**✨ Best for:** Individual developers as well as anyone who has a Gemini Code Assist License.

 **Benefits:**